iotdomain/iotdomain-standard/iotconnect-standard.md

 }
 ~~~

-In this example, the publisher mrbob must first have published its node discovery containing the identity attribute signed by the ZCAS before the message is accepted.
+In this example, the publisher mrbob must first have published its node discovery containing the identity attribute signed by the DSS before the message is accepted.

 # Message Signing

-By default all messages are signed using JWS and compact serialization, except for local and test domains where plaintext JSON can be sent.
-In normal operations, unsigned messages MUST be discarded.
-In secured domains, the publisher identity itself must be signed by the DSS.
+By default all messages MUST be signed using JWS with compact serialization, except for local and test domains where plaintext JSON is allowed.
+Outside the local and test domains, unsigned messages MUST be discarded.
+In secured domains, the publisher identity itself must be signed by the DSS using ECDSA.

-## Plain text JSON - unsigned messages
+## Plaintext JSON - unsigned messages

 In local and test domains messages can be published in JSON serialized UTF-8 plain text, except for the $raw publication whose content is not JSON serialized.